Last updated on August 26th, 2023 at 04:47 pm

 And, more importantly, parents need to protect their children if something happens to them.
 A life insurance policy can take care of the costs for childcare, housing expenses, their future education, and more.
-Plus, parents can determine a beneficiary who will look after their children if the pass away before their children are grown.
+Plus, parents can decide on a beneficiary who will look after their children if they pass away before their children are grown.

 2. Teach Them the Value of Money